Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Section 39, Lot BE (Bench Estate) 8, Space 1 Lower

-Matt Renaud, perished along with Bobby Bebee, Robert Garner and Anne Sullivan while fighting a fire at the Southwest Inn, 6855 Southwest Freeway at Hornwood Drive.
-The fire started in the Bhojan Indian Restaurant, which was in the front of the motel complex.
-Just 15 minutes after crews arrived, the roof collapsed, trapping five firefighters.
+Matt Renaud perished along with Bobby Bebee, Bobby Garner and Anne Sullivan while fighting a fire at the Southwest Inn, 6855 Southwest Freeway and Hornwood Drive.
+The fire started in the Bhojan Indian Restaurant, located in the front of the motel complex.
+Fifteen minutes after crews arrived, the roof collapsed, trapping five firefighters.
 Before the rescuers were able to reach the firefighters, a second ceiling collapsed, trapping all of the rescuers.
-They were able to escape the collapse along with Captain Dowling, one of the five trapped firefighters.
+The rescuers were able to escape the collapse along with Captain Dowling, one of the five trapped firefighters.

 On April 27, 2013 Captain Renaud and two of his crew members, Firefighter Wally Hayes and Firefighter Joel Rincon received the Unit Meritorious Medal for rescuing an unconscious victim from a burning apartment in April 2012.